Aishwaryagithubit/Chatbot/README.md

 # 🎓 University Chatbot System

-An intelligent, terminal-based chatbot built with Python for simulating a responsive university inquiry system.
-This bot dynamically adapts through user input and stores conversational logs, offering a lightweight yet extendable approach to building human like virtual assistants.
+An intelligent, terminal based chatbot built with Python for simulating a responsive university inquiry system.

 ## 🚀 Overview

-This chatbot serves as an interactive command-line assistant that responds to user queries using keyword matching.
+This chatbot serves as an interactive command line assistant that responds to user queries using keyword matching.
 It is designed to:

 - Simulate realistic university-related conversations.
 - Provide a flexible agent interaction experience.